expo/expo/docs/versions/unversioned/guides/splash-screens.md

 ---
-title: Splash Screens
+title: Create a Splash Screen
 ---

 A splash screen, also known as a launch screen, is the first screen that a user sees when opening your app, and it stays visible while the app is loading.
-You can control when the splash screen disappears by using the [AppLoading](../sdk/app-loading.html) component.
+You can control when the splash screen disappears by using the [AppLoading](../sdk/app-loading.html) component or [SplashScreen module](../sdk/splash-screen.html).

 ## Customize the splash screen for your app